Rhoda Janzen: Early life and education

 Janzen grew up in a Mennonite household in North Dakota as the daughter of a Mennonite pastor.

 In 1984 she graduated from Fresno Pacific University with a bachelors in English literature.
 Following this she earned a Masters of Fine Arts in creative writing from the University of Florida in Gainesville, Florida.

 She went on to earn an MA and a PhD from UCLA where she wrote her dissertation on American-British author Henry James.
 She currently teaches at Hope College in Holland, Michigan.

 Memoirs

-In 2006, Janzen's husband of 15 years left her for a man and a few days later she suffered serious injuries in a car accident.
+In 2006, Janzen's husband of 15 years left her and a few days later she suffered serious injuries in a car accident.
 While on sabbatical from her teaching position, she went home to her Mennonite family in Fresno, California, to heal from these crises.
 These experiences are recounted in her memoir Mennonite in a Little Black Dress.

 Her second memoir, Mennonite Meets Mr. Right, tells the story of her experiences surviving breast cancer, becoming a stepmom, and attending her new husband's Pentecostal church.

 In addition to her memoir, Janzen is the author of Babel's Stair, a collection of poetry.